Jing-yilin/Embedded-System-Lab/Embedded System Report Yilin Jing.md

 - [Challenge 3 - Stay inside box and obstacle avoidance](#challenge-3---stay-inside-box-and-obstacle-avoidance)
 - [Challenge 4 - Line and corridor follower](#challenge-4---line-and-corridor-follower)

-Knowledge we learned from the class, like PWM, finite state machine and threasholding measure, are used in this lab.
+Knowledge we learned from the class, like **PWM, finite state machine and threasholding measure**, are used in this lab.
 The main goal of this lab is to make the robot move in a certain way, like following a line, staying inside a box, avoiding obstacles, and following a corridor.

 All the challenges have been tested successfully on the ELISA-3 robot.